kaist-cp/cs431/homework/doc/list_set.md

   they do not block other operations.
   However, you need to take more care to get it correct.
     * You need to validate read operations and handle the failure.
+        * Do not use `ReadGuard::restart()`.
+          Using this correctly requires some extra synchronization (to be covered in lock-free list lecture), which makes `SeqLock` somewhat pointless.
+          The tests assume that `ReadGuard::restart()` is not used.
-    * Since reads and writes can run concurrently, you should use atomic operations to avoid data race.
+    * Since each node can be read and modified to concurrently, you should use atomic operations to avoid data race.
-      Specifically, you will use `crossbeam_epoch`'s `Atomic<T>` type.
+      Specifically, you will use `crossbeam_epoch`'s `Atomic<T>` type (instead of `std::sync::AtomicPtr<T>`, due to the next issue).
       For `Ordering`, use `SeqCst` everywhere.
-      In the later part of this course, you will learn that `Relaxed` is sufficient.
+      (In the later part of this course, you will learn that `Relaxed` is sufficient.
-      But don't use `Relaxed` in this homework, because that would break `cargo_tsan`.
+      But don't use `Relaxed` in this homework, because that would break `cargo_tsan`.)
     * Since a node can be removed while another thread is reading, reclamation of the node should be deferred.
-      Again, you will need to use `crossbeam_epoch`.
+      You can handle this semi-automatically with `crossbeam_epoch`.

 Fill in the `todo!()`s in `list_set/{fine_grained,optimistic_fine_grained}.rs` (about 40 + 80 lines of code).
 As in the [Linked List homework](./linked_list.md), you will need to use some unsafe operations.

+## Testing
+Tests are defined in `tests/list_set/{fine_grained,optimistic_fine_grained}.rs`.
+Some of them use the common set test functions defined in `src/test/adt/set.rs`.

 ## Grading (100 points)
 Run